home-assistant/developers.home-assistant/docs/maintenance.md

 title: "Maintenance"
 ---

 This page documents a couple of points for maintaining the Home Assistant code.
-Most of the tasks don't need to be performed on a regular base thus the steps, used tools, or details are preserved here.
+Most of the tasks don't need to be performed on a regular basis thus the steps, used tools, or details are preserved here.

 ## Source code

 ### Line separator

 People are using various operating systems to develop components and platforms for Home Assistant.
-This could lead to different line endings on file.
+This could lead to different line endings in files.
 We prefer `LN`.
 Especially Microsoft Windows tools tend to use `CRLF`.

 ```shell
 $ find homeassistant -name "*.py" -exec file {} \; | grep BOM